blinkbitcoin/dev.blink.sv/docs/api/webhooks.md

 The calls to register, list and remove webhooks are made through the GraphQL API as described below.

 :::tip
-To test the GraphQL requests further use the GraphQL playground at [api.blink.sv/graphql](https://api.blink.sv/graphql) for mainnet or [api.staging.galoy.io/graphql](https://api.staging.galoy.io/graphql) for staging.
+To test the GraphQL requests further use the GraphQL playground at [api.blink.sv/graphql](https://api.blink.sv/graphql) for mainnet or [api.staging.galoy.io/graphql](https://api.staging.galoy.io/graphql) for staging.<br />
-Can also use the [Galoy API Postman collection](https://documenter.getpostman.com/view/29391384/2s9YCAQq3z#0be26540-d31c-4d0e-b7ac-400fc73bdb80) to find examples in multiple programming languages.
+Check out the [Galoy API Postman collection](https://documenter.getpostman.com/view/29391384/2s9YCAQq3z#0be26540-d31c-4d0e-b7ac-400fc73bdb80) to find examples in multiple programming languages.
 :::

 ## Add a callback endpoint